srisowmya2000/SplunkFirewalldashboard/README.md

 **Getting Data In:**

-1. Login into Splunk (I am using the cloud version, it can be a local one too with a free or enterprise version)
+1. Access Splunk, either through the cloud version or locally with the free or enterprise version

    <img width="864" alt="image" src="https://github.com/srisowmya2000/SplunkFirewalldashboard/assets/59259117/299b509f-a18b-4c55-9411-47070904a567">